 - They are very low-maintenance, and do not demand anything more than an occasional scrub to remove algae.
 No additional care is required.

 - There is a wide variety of types and colors of plastic plants to choose from, depending on the desired look for your aquarium.
 Ranging from lifelike to whimsical, there is something for everyone’s taste.
-Some plastic aquarium plants even glow in the dark!
-All shapes and sizes are available as well.

 The Drawbacks of Plastic Plants